-Siemens Healthineers Compensation report 2021 Compensation of the members of the Managing Board of Siemens Healthineers AG
+Siemens Healthineers Compensation report 2022 Compensation of the members of the Managing Board of Siemens Healthineers AG

-An overview of the performance criteria and KPIs relevant for fiscal year 2021 as well as a presentation of how they foster the Company's long-term development are shown in the table below:
+An overview of the performance criteria and KPIs relevant for fiscal year 2022 as well as a presentation of how they foster the Company's long-term development are shown in the table below:

-Varia ble compensa tion in fiscal yea r 2021 Performance criterion КРІ Bonus Siemens Healthineers Stock Awards Strategy linkage tts Earnings Adjusted basic earnings per share (with- out major cur- rency and portfolio effects) 1 ✓ Adjusted basic earnings per share present the adjusted net income attributable to the shareholders of Siemens Healthineers AG and incentivize sustainable profitability, in particular by focusing on profitable growth.
+Performance criterion KPI Bonus Siemens Healthineers Stock Awards Strategy linkage ets Earnings Adjusted basic earnings per share (without major currency and portfolio effects) 1 ✓ Adjusted basic earnings per share present the adjusted net income attributable to the shareholders of Siemens Healthineers AG and incentivize sustainable profitability, in particular by focusing on profitable growth.
 This KPI reflects the Company's holistic performance, which makes it an essential key performance indicator of Siemens Healthineers.
 For the purpose of measuring compensation, adjustments are also made for major currency and major portfolio effects against budget.
 Financial targets Revenue growth Comparable revenue growth 2 ✓ A core element of our strategy is to further accelerate profitable growth.
 Growth is to be achieved both by strengthening the existing Core Business and sharpening its strategic focus on adjacent growth areas.
-Fina Long-term value creation Total share- holder return (TSR) ✓ Total shareholder return relative to the two equally weighted indices, MSCI World Health Care and MSCI Europe Health Care Equipment & Services, reflects the overall value creation for our shareholders in the form of share price increases and dividends earned.
+Fina Long-term value creation Total shareholder return (TSR) ✓ Total shareholder return relative to the two equally weighted indices, MSCI World Health Care and MSCI Europe Health Care Equipment & Services, reflects the overall value creation for our shareholders in the form of share price increases and dividends earned.
 Siemens Healthineers AG wants to be an attractive capital investment for its investors and therefore incentivize above-average capital market performance.
 For this reason, total shareholder return is a benchmark for the sustainable increase in company value.
-Non-financial targets Implementation of the Company strategy Various individual targets ✓ The individual targets focus primarily on short- and medium-term measures to implement the company strategy in order to ensure the Company's long-term development.
+Non-financial targets Implemen- tation of the Company strategy Various individual targets ✓ The individual targets focus primarily on short- and medium-term measures to implement the company strategy in order to ensure the Company's long-term development.
 They enable a focus on the strategic and operational challenges relevant for the fiscal year for each Managing Board member, depending on their respective responsibility.
-In fiscal year 2021, the individual targets were aimed at the operational aspects of implementing the Company strategy, in particular the business development, implementation of portfolio measures, and the implementation of important strategic targets.
-Various individual targets ✓ Sustainable actions are an integral part of our strategy and ensure the future viability of the Company from a social and economic perspective.
-To support the Company's sustainable development, Siemens Healthineers also sets sustainability targets; in fiscal year 2021 they related in particular to employee satisfaction and succession planning.
-Sustain- ability ESG KPIs ✓ Social responsibility is a key element of our business activity; it is an integral part of our main internal processes.
+In fiscal year 2022, the individual targets were aimed at the operational aspects of implementing the Company strategy, in particular the business development, implementation of portfolio measures, and the implementation of important strategic targets.
+Various individual targets ~ Sustainable actions are an integral part of our strategy and ensure the future viability of the Company from a social and economic perspective.
+To support the Company's sustainable development, Siemens Healthineers also sets sustainability targets; in fiscal year 2022 they related in particular to employee satisfaction and succession planning.
+Sustainability ESG KPIs √ Social responsibility is a key element of our business activity; it is an integral part of our main internal processes.
 For this reason, the ESG KPIs take the impact of our business activities on social and environmental matters into account.
 As a global leader in medical technology, our innovative products and services help to address some of the most challenging issues worldwide: 1. enhancing quality of life by creating better access to healthcare 2. fostering a healthy environment by reducing carbon emissions, and 3. promoting diversity and integration by improving the gender balance.